NLog/NLog.AzureAppCenter/README.md

 1) Install the package

-    `Install-Package NLog.MailKit` or in your csproj:
+    `Install-Package NLog.Targets.AppCenter` or in your csproj:

     ```xml
     <PackageReference Include="NLog.Targets.AppCenter" Version="1.0.0" />